byu-cxi/PID-Beam-Stabilization/README.md

+Written by Hyrum Taylor (hct10000 at gmail dot com)

 Ptychography requires extremely fine beam control, meaning that even tiny variations in the beam can cause large problems with reconstruction.
 This code stabilizes a beam by finding the center of mass of a beam on two cameras, and moving two mirrors to put that center of mass back to the original location in real time.
 In essence, it stabilizes 4 degrees of freedom: two vertical, and two horizontal.